 The Backup Directory is optionally available to save small working files every time you run a procedure.
 You can leave this field empty if you do not wish to use a backup directory.

 the appropriate fields.
-If the header of your image
+If the header of your image file includes pixel

 Specify the source for the tilt angles for either one or both axes, as appropriate.
 You can also optionally specify individual projections to exclude from the processing.
 The syntax for this exclude list is a comma separated list of ranges (i.e. 1,4-5,60-70)

 Press the Create com scripts button to move on to generating the tomogram.
 You can also use an existing set of com scripts by pressing the Use existing coms button; just be sure that the setup parameters you have entered exactly match those that were entered using copytomocoms.